Last Updated on October 27, 2022 by Lawrence Berezin

 - “Temporarily,” and;

-- You must “expeditiously” “With efficiency or in an efficient manner” drop-off or pick-up a passenger
+- You must “expeditiously” and “With efficiency or in an efficient manner” drop off or pick up a passenger.

 - Since a bus stop violation is a NO STANDING violation, you cannot unload your property to the curb (A client of ours received a parking ticket for exiting a car in a bus stop zone holding her business briefcase, which the warrior considered to be unloading property to the curb…absurd).

-You’ve got a very, very, short time to stop, drop off or pick up a passenger in a bus stop zone, and go.
-And, you must carry out this process in an efficient manner.
-In reality, a parking ticket warrior sees a car stopped for ten (10) seconds in a bus stop zone, while unloading a passenger.
-A perfectly legal activity.
+You’ve got a short time to stop, drop off, or pick up a passenger in a bus stop zone.
+And you must carry out this process in an efficient manner.
+In reality, a parking ticket warrior sees a car stopped for ten (10) seconds in a bus stop zone while unloading a passenger—a perfectly legal activity.

-However, the warrior issues an NYC parking ticket, which in essence says, the warrior swears he/she observed you standing in a bus stop zone for a period of time that equals more than temporarily, or discharging your passenger in an inefficient manner.
+However, the warrior issues an NYC parking ticket, which essentially says the warrior swears they observed you standing in a bus stop zone for a period that equals more than temporarily or inefficiently discharging your passenger.
 How are you going to rebut this “sworn testimony?”

 The secret is you can’t.

 I represented a father who picked up his daughter at the train station from school every day.
-The father parked his car two blocks from the train station; and when his daughter was walking down the staircase from the train platform, she called her father on her cell phone.
+The father parked his car two blocks from the train station, and when his daughter was walking down the staircase from the train platform, she called her father on her cell phone.
 The father and daughter stayed in touch by cell phone.

 Last bus stop secret

-Locate the bus stop sign, identify the arrow(s) and the direction(s) the arrow points; and find the next parking sign in the direction of the arrow.
-Or if no parking sign, the end of the block.
+Locate the bus stop sign, identify the arrow(s) and the direction(s) the arrow points, and find the next parking sign in the direction of the arrow.
+Or if there is no parking sign at the end of the block.

 Promise?
 Please help me carry out my New Year’s Resolution.
 Have you ever defeated the evil bus stop parking ticket?
 Please share how.
 Let’s share some ideas and see if we can build the perfect defense.
 I’m counting on you.

-[Larry’s note: The Full Monty: “No person shall stand or park a vehicle other than an authorized bus in its assigned bus stop when any such stop has been officially designated and appropriately posted except that the operator of a vehicle may temporarily stand therein for the purpose of expeditiously receiving and discharging passengers provided such standing does not interfere with any bus about to enter or leave such zone.”]
+[Larry’s note: The Full Monty: “No person shall stand or park a vehicle other than an authorized bus in its assigned bus stop when any such stop has been officially designated and appropriately posted except that the operator of a vehicle may temporarily stand therein to expeditiously receive and discharge passengers provided such standing does not interfere with any bus about to enter or leave the such zone.”]